tywall28-dev/bioinsight-radar/README.md

 **Biomedical research intelligence powered by LangGraph, BioBERT, and Claude.**

-BioInsight Radar is an agentic pipeline that turns a natural-language research question into a structured intelligence report — pulling from PubMed literature and NIH-funded grants, clustering findings by topic, verifying every claim against its source, and producing an annotated Word document with inline citations.
+BioInsight Radar is an agentic pipeline that turns a natural-language research question into a structured intelligence report.
+It pulls from PubMed literature and NIH-funded grants, clusters findings by topic, verifies every claim against its source, and produces an annotated Word document with inline citations.

+> **Note on hardware:** Embeddings currently run locally using BioBERT via PyTorch.
+A GPU is strongly recommended for reasonable ingestion speed.
+CPU will work but is significantly slower, especially on larger fetch modes.

 ---